Shad-0/Shad-0.github.io/_posts/2018-08-10-Responder.md

 ### Pwning the Domain: Red team 1, Blue team 0

 With plenty of hashes, the next step was to crack them and begin moving laterally.
+Note we could have also relayed the hashes, but as we were opting to be as quiet as possible, we decided to crack them offline instead.
 Hashcat cracked roughly 20 accounts in a relatively short period of time.
 Checking these account's permissions we discovered that none had elevated privileges.
 No matter, with domain credentials its usually only a matter of time before the domain goes down.
-Remembering the SOC's watchfull eyes over us, we kept our recognizance to a minimum to prevent tripping any alert from monitoring systems.
+Remembering the SOC's watchfull eyes over us, we kept our reconnaissance to a minimum to prevent tripping any alert from monitoring systems.
 Instead, we opted for what are considered easy kills, which meant Kerberoasting.

 Kerberoasting is the name of the attack given by [Tim Medina in 2014](https://files.sans.org/summit/hackfest2014/PDFs/Kicking%20the%20Guard%20Dog%20of%20Hades%20-%20Attacking%20Microsoft%20Kerberos%20%20-%20Tim%20Medin(1).pdf) to attacking Microsoft Windows Kerberos authentication.